Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/get-started-with-ngo.md

 4. After the first build is done, return to the **Build Setting** window.
 5. Click **Build** again and choose a different location to save your second build.
     * Alternatively, you can run the builds by:
-      - launching the client and server together in a terminal, as shown in [Testing the command line helper](command-line-helper.md).
+      - Launching the client and server together in a terminal, as shown in [Testing the command line helper](command-line-helper.md).
-      - using Multiplayer Play Mode package, which lets you run multiple instances of the Unity Editor to test multiplayer functionality.
+      - Using the Multiplayer Play Mode package, which lets you run multiple instances of the Unity Editor to test multiplayer functionality.
 Refer to [Multiplayer Play Mode](https://docs-multiplayer.unity3d.com/tools/current/mppm) to learn more.

 After the client and server spawn, the player capsule moves in a circle on both the client and the server.